chamibuddhika/perf-diff/README.md

 }
 ```

-The event captured is configured via `PERF_EVENTS` enviornment variable.
-Set it
+The events captured is configured by setting `PERF_EVENTS` enviornment variable.
-to a comma seperated list of events.
-Event names are same as those listed by a
+Set it to a comma seperated list of events.
+Event names are same as those listed
-`perf list` as pre-defined events.
-Currently we only support first three groups
+by a `perf list` as pre-defined events.
+Currently we only support first three
-of events (i.e: Hardware event, Software event, Hardware cache event) listed
+groups of events (i.e: Hardware event, Software event, Hardware cache event)
-there.
+listed there.

 You can control the output file location by setting `PERF_OUTPUT`.
 The generated
 output will be in csv format.

 If you are doing performance optimization work which requires inspecting
 micro-architectural event differences between optimizations then you can use